Intel-HLS/GenomicsSampleAPIs/CONTRIBUTING.md

 ## Code Layout

+The code layout is descrived in the [README](https://github.com/Intel-HLS/GenomicsSampleAPIs/blob/spec_tests/README.md#repository-organization).

 ## Code Style

 We are somewhat loose on coding style.
 Generally try to stay consistant with the naming, spacing, and layout of the language as used thus far.